calcmogul/controls-engineering-in-frc/README.md

 this book as if I was explaining it to my veteran software students and anticipate gaps in their understanding.

+* Rewrite Laplace domain section to build up intuition via basis contributions
+  * Fourier as process of finding component frequencies in a signal and their contributions.
+Each frequency is an orthogonal basis.
+Laplace is a generalization of this, but has a nonorthogonal basis.
+* Add code examples of each type of model augmentation
+* Introduce glossary terms more explicitly since the links aren't visible.

 ### Finish incomplete topics

 The following state-space implementation examples are in progress: